Younger Generations Are Turning the Industry Green

 Do you care about the environment?
 Cool, me too!
 I care about the impact we have on the environment and want to work toward turning around the damage that has been done.
 Are you in?

-As Gen X and millennials enter the workforce, we are bringing new values, ideals and knowledge to the industries we serve.
+As Gen X, millennials and Gen Z enter the workforce, we are bringing new values, ideals and knowledge to the industries we serve.
 By bringing new ideas to our industries, we are promoting the future we want to see and enacting change in the world.
 We see it as the media starts to promote diversity and celebrate differences.

 In the construction world, we are seeing the industry turn to sustainable methods that help promote environmentally conscious efforts.

 The younger generations are already finding their place within the industry.
 With 40% of the workforce retiring by 2030, they are going to have the opportunity to control the industry.
 As they have already begun making their way into the field, construction companies have seen a shift toward more sustainable practices.
 As the new generations place an importance on improving the state of the earth, companies have seen sustainable changes such as: reducing waste on a site, producing energy efficient buildings or constructing wind turbines — the industry has started moving toward sustainability.

 According to a survey of Fortune 500 companies, millennials are coming to the forefront and leading social change movements, especially within their careers.
 Millennials are known for wanting to make a difference and trying to find purpose in what they do.
 The desire to do something meaningful leads them to make conscious decisions to make a difference through their career, volunteer efforts or monetary donations.
 As saving the environment and sustainability becomes more important to the younger generations, they are pursuing careers that deal with sustainability and environmental studies.

 As these generations wish to change the future on earth, they are succeeding.
 By promoting sustainable efforts in the industry, construction companies have begun to care about environmental protection.
 As this practice grows and becomes normalized, the industry will be making an environmental difference for generations to come.